- Jonathan Mostow

 The world is a glorified dollhouse in Surrogates, the based-on-the-graphic-novel sci-fi actioner from director Jonathan Mostow (Terminator 3: Rise of the Machines).
 Here, civilization has become a collective of paranoid introverts whose bodies remain at home while their consciousnesses, linked to a high-tech robot via neural sensors, go about the world to play in idealized bodies.
 Why do this? you might ask.
 Because there’s some dreaded disease or nuclear fallout that makes the outside world unlivable?
 No, just because everyone has become inexplicably anxious and fearful of routine dangers.

 People in the not-too-distant future don’t have any more to worry about than the average person today, but they live through surrogates anyhow.
 Their robots look human, a Hollywoodized form of a human with perfect features and chiseled physiques.
 Owners can shape their avatars in any way they choose, making them appear perpetually youthful or of the opposite sex.
 Their inventor, Dr. Lionel Canter (James Cromwell), designed them to help disabled people live “normal” lives, but it’s since become a way for people to escape themselves indefinitely.
 Now more than 90% of the world’s population sits at home, jacked-in, their unkempt bodies slowly decaying from entropy, while sexy robots march about the world interacting with other robots.
 The surrogate phenomenon has eliminated crime and filled the streets with automatons galore.

 Bruce Willis plays FBI Agent Greer, who’s called in to investigate a murder in which a “surrie” being destroyed causes the death of its operator, which isn’t supposed to happen.
 Normally, any damage done to the robot doesn’t harm the “meat-puppet” controlling it, except someone’s figured out how to kill the user through their remote connection.
 So robot Greer interviews robot witnesses with his robot partner Agent Peters (Radha Mitchell, not a robot), the dialogue coldly spoken the way a robot would.
-The Agents figure out that The Prophet (Ving Rhames), the rebel leader of all human beings who refuse surrogacy, believing it a pollution of the human spirit, has gotten hold of a weapon that can destroy robots and their users in one shot.
+The Agents figure out that The Prophet (Ving Rhames), the rebel leader of all human beings who refuses surrogacy, believing it a pollution of the human spirit, has gotten hold of a weapon that can destroy robots and their users in one shot.